[This page is a work in progress]

 - Bruarfoss – blending of shots to create one image (sky, river, falls)

-- Diamond Beach – timing – when to shoot, filters, subject moves, tides
+- Diamond Beach – ice on a black beach, focus on timing – when to shoot, filters, subject moves, tides

-- Northern Lights – (everything is moving, length of exposure),
+- Northern Lights – (everything is moving, length of exposure and ISO),

 - Vestrahorn – iconic shots and tides